 SoCalGas conducts exit interviews with all employees that transfer from SoCalGas to Sempra Energy or an affiliate.
 During the exit interview, employees are required to sign a statement acknowledging that they will not use certain information gained at the utility to benefit the affiliate.
+The California Utilities' HR department is responsible for ensuring the employee signs an anti-conduit form when transferring from a covered affiliate to the utility.
 In addition to the exit interview, an "asset inventory" is conducted to review material that the employee requests to take to the affiliate.
 SoCalGas retains the assets that may not be transferred pursuant to the Rules.
 Assets permitted to be transferred are priced pursuant to the Rules.